List of Houston Astros no-hitters

 The Houston Astros (formerly known as the Houston Colt .45s from 1962–1964) are a Major League Baseball franchise based in Houston, Texas.
 Formed in 1962, they play in the American League West division (formerly in the National League Central division until 2012).
-Pitchers for the Astros have thrown seventeen no-hitters in franchise history, the most of all of MLB's expansion teams added since 1961.
+Pitchers for the Astros have thrown eighteen no-hitters in franchise history, the most of all of MLB's expansion teams added since 1961.
 A no-hitter is officially recognized by Major League Baseball only "when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings", though one or more batters "may reach base via a walk, an error, a hit by pitch, a passed ball or wild pitch on strike three, or catcher's interference".
 No-hitters of less than nine complete innings were previously recognized by the league as official; however, several rule alterations in 1991 changed the rule to its current form.
 No perfect games, a special subcategory of no-hitter, have been thrown in Astros history.
 As defined by Major League Baseball, "in a perfect game, no batter reaches any base during the course of the game."

-Don Nottebart threw the first no-hitter in Astros history on May 17, 1963; the most recent no-hitter was thrown by Ronel Blanco on April 1, 2024.
+Don Nottebart threw the first no-hitter in Astros history on May 17, 1963; the most recent no-hitter was thrown by Tatsuya Imai, Steven Okert and Alimber Santa on May 25, 2026.
 Only 1 left-handed starting pitcher (Framber Valdez) has thrown a no-hitter in franchise history.
 The longest interval between no-hitters was 12 years, 2 months and 10 days from the combined no-hitter led by Roy Oswalt on June 11, 2003, and that thrown by Fiers on August 21, 2015.
 The shortest interval was just 29 days from the combined no-hitter led by Sanchez on August 3, 2019, and Verlander's no-hitter on September 1.
 They no-hit the Cincinnati Reds, the Los Angeles Dodgers, the New York Yankees, the Philadelphia Phillies, and the Toronto Blue Jays the most, which occurred twice.
 There are three no-hitters in which the team allowed at least a run, by Nottebart in 1963, Johnson in 1964 (which was a 9-inning home loss), and Kile in 1993.
 The most baserunners allowed in a no-hitter was by Wilson (in 1969), who allowed eight.
-Twelve no-hitters were thrown at home, and five on the road.
-The Astros have thrown three no-hitters in April, two in May, three in June, one in July, three in August, four in September, and one in November.
-Of the seventeen no-hitters, four have been won by a score of 2–0, more common than any other result.
+Twelve no-hitters were thrown at home, and seven on the road.
+The Astros have thrown three no-hitters in April, three in May, three in June, one in July, three in August, four in September, and one in November.
+Of the eighteen no-hitters, four have been won by a score of 2–0, more common than any other result.
 The largest margin of victory in a no-hitter was a 10–0 win by Blanco in 2024.
 The smallest margin of victory was 2–0 wins by Wilson in 1967, Mike Scott in 1986, Verlander in 2019, and Valdez in 2023.